 Lindsay is an academic public health physician and joined RDSSE in January 2016.
-She is a Senior Clinical Research Fellow at the Centre for Health Service Studies at the University of Kent.
+She is a Clinical Professor of Public Health at the Centre for Health Service Studies at the University of Kent.

-Her areas of experience and interest include study design and analysis of evaluations of health service and public health interventions, observational epidemiology of chronic disease and cancer, communicating with the public about public health interventions, design of data collection instruments, and systematic reviewing.
+Her areas of experience and interest include developing research capacity and research leadership in the public health workforce, evaluations of health service and public health interventions, observational epidemiology of chronic disease and cancer, communicating with the public about public health interventions, design of data collection instruments, and systematic reviewing.